Kozirojka/ETL-project/README.md

 2️⃣ I should have done a small research to analyze time complexity.

-Maybe today after University i will make changes and push it to another branch.
+Maybe later I will make changes and push it to another branch.